If you can't find the answer to a question you are looking for here, please feel free to contact us.

 How do I apply to the Foundation for funding?

-Hauʻoli Mau Loa Foundation does not currently accept unsolicited proposals, and we are uncertain as to when this might change.
+Hauʻoli Mau Loa Foundation does not accept unsolicited proposals.
 We recognize the substantial amount of time and resources required to prepare and submit a grant proposal and believe that no organization should waste valuable time submitting a proposal that we will not be able to consider.

 Rather than accepting unsolicited proposals, the Foundation develops a grantmaking strategy and then asks potential organizations who could help implement the strategy to consider partnering with them.